FixYourLag/chess-with-dislocations/README.md

 ## implementation
 the board shoud use OOP patterns to reduce code redundancy i.e. have a class for pieces and have each peice as a child class, this means that the data that is shared by all pieces is not repeated and the unique methods to each piece are held induvidualy

+a struct is also implemented to hold important information about the peice in a logical format
 ```mermaid
    classDiagram
       Pieces <|-- Pawn